 WE WOULD LIKE TO THANK THE WASHINGTON INSTITUTE for providing us the platform to research and write this paper.
 Specifically, we want to thank Rob Satloff, the Institute's executive director, for his continued support and insightful feedback, and Michael Eisenstadt, director of the Military and Security Studies Program, for his useful and focused remarks.
-We would also like to thank Jason Warshof for the outstanding editing process.
+We would also like to thank Susann Codish for her expert translation of this text from the original Hebrew and Jason Warshof for the outstanding editing process.